witheve/docs/drafts/guides/quickerstart.md

   [name: "Celia"]
 ```

 - Eve has no order; you can use records before they are defined.
+When the record becomes available, then any blocks matching that record will be satisfied.

 - `commit` starts the action phase and tells eve to create new records as their supporting data changes.
 The old record persists.